ademhoxha/mongodb-repository/README.md

 3) Use whenever you want a *new* on the fly Repository to perform a [CRUD operation](#CRUD-Operations), do not store it in a variable.
 4) Always take advantage of [JavaScript promises API](https://www.promisejs.org/) to scale vertically by [chaining repository operations](#Chaining-Repository-Operations).
 ##### Multiple Operations on the same schema using the same connection strategy
-See how to perform an update and a find [CRUD operations](#CRUD-Operations) with the an `on the fly created repository` using a [singleton connection strategy](#Singleton-Connection-Strategy) and closing it at the end.
+See how to perform an update and a find [CRUD operations](#CRUD-Operations) with an `on the fly created repository` using a [singleton connection strategy](#Singleton-Connection-Strategy) and closing the singleton connection at the end.
 ```javascript
 const OnTheFlyRepositoryFactory = require('mongodb-repository-wmf').OnTheFlyRepositoryFactory;